Service Technician and Mechanic Work Injuries

 What’s your next step?

-At Fields Law, we know that workers like you who were hurt in service centers have many questions and few answers.
-Our attorneys are here to guide you in the right direction when you’re hurt at work.
+our Minnesota workers’ compensation law firm knows that workers like you who were hurt in service centers have many questions and few answers.
+Our workers’ compensation attorneys are here to guide you in the right direction when you’re hurt at work.
 Contact us today, and see how we can help.